mizzath2003/SignatureCuisine/README.md

 # Signature-Cuisine
 Welcome to Signature Cuisine, a dynamic restaurant website that brings an immersive dining experience to the digital world.
-Explore our interactive menu, make seamless reservations, and witness the culinary journey unfold in real-time.
+Explore our interactive menu, make seamless reservations, and witness the culinary journey unfold in real time.

 Key Features: